andersonsam/cnn_lstm_interpret/README.md

 1. Set up directory structure.
     * It is best to run main.ipynb on a GPU for faster processing.
 This code is set up to run on Google Colab, which can access files stored in Google Drive and Github.
 Organize files as described below.

-2. Download required data and train (or load) CNN-LSTM models.
+2. Download required data.
     * Follow steps 1 - 8 as [outlined here](https://github.com/andersonsam/cnn_lstm_era).
+    * Note: The CNN-LSTM models can be trained as [outlined here](https://github.com/andersonsam/cnn_lstm_era) if desired, OR the pre-trained models can simply be loaded.
+In main.ipynb, the pre-trained models are loaded in rather than trained.

 3. Run main.ipynb